MicrosoftDocs/memdocs/sccm/sum/get-started/configure-classifications-and-products.md

   - Prerequisites for the enablement package include:
     - A minimum cumulative update of [KB4517389](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4517389), released October 8, 2019.
     - A minimum servicing stack update of [KB4520390](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4520390), released September 24, 2019.
-    - This update isn't available for import from `https:\\catalog.update.microsoft.com`
+    - This update, like any other Feature Update, isn't available for import from `https:\\catalog.update.microsoft.com`
     - The update will automatically synchronize with WSUS if you have the **Windows 10, version 1903 and later** product and **Upgrades** classification selected for synchronization.

 - Windows 10, version 1809 and earlier clients are upgraded with a single direct feature update.